 - Estrogen-alone HRT is normally prescribed to women who have had their womb removed (hysterectomy).
 The benefits of all HRTs are derived from estrogen; progestogen is only necessary to protect the womb lining

 - In continuous combined therapy HRT (CCT) combinations of an estrogen and progestogen are prescribed continuously to achieve period-free HRT.
 Usually, women start on cyclical HRT and change to CCT later

 - Tibolone is a synthetic form of period-free HRT which may have similar benefits to CCT.
 It is taken continuously in tablet form

 - Long cycle HRT uses a formulation which causes withdrawal bleeds every three months instead of every month, and is most suited to women who suffer side effects when taking a progestogen.
 Its safety in long-term use with regard to the lining of the womb is questionable

-- Local oestrogen, such as vaginal tablets, creams, or rings, is used for treating local uro-genital problems, such as dry vagina, irritations, bladder problems or infections.
+- Local estrogen, such as vaginal tablets, creams, or rings, is used for treating local uro-genital problems, such as dry vagina, irritations, bladder problems or infections

 Women wishing to start HRT should carefully discuss the benefits and risks of treatment with their doctor to see what is right for them, taking into account their age, medical history, risk factors and personal preferences.

 For the majority of women who use HRT for the short-term treatment of symptoms of the menopause, the benefits of treatment are considered to outweigh the risks.

 The lowest effective HRT dose should be taken, with duration of use depending on the clinical reasons for use.